-Stephen F. Cea is a New Jersey attorney with over twenty years of HUD related and Public Housing experience as well development experience.
-He is the Director of the Department of Development, Modernization and Sustainability, and the point person between national development companies and the JCHA regarding the planning and repositioning of outdated Public Housing, including mixed-finance developments and RAD conversions.
+Stephen F. Cea is a New Jersey attorney with over thirty years of HUD related and Public Housing experience as well development experience.
+He is the point person between national development companies and the JCHA regarding the planning and repositioning of outdated Public Housing, including mixed-finance developments and RAD conversions.
 Prior to joining the JCHA, Mr. Cea was the Senior Development Manager for the Newark Housing Authority for 3 years and worked as an attorney specialized in real estate and HUD program contracts for 13 years.
 Mr. Cea attended St. John’s University where he received a bachelor of arts in English and Political Science.
 He received his law degree from Seton Hall Law School in 1992 and is a member of the bar in both New Jersey and Pennsylvania.
 Mr. Cea has lectured on public housing development and planning for the New Jersey Executive Director Classes at Rutgers University.

 Luz Santana has worked for the Jersey City Housing Authority since 1992.
 She is responsible for developing, implementing and monitoring systematic internal and auditing systems to ensure compliance with HUD, local and federal regulations.
 She works with departments across the organization to develop, implement and monitor compliance functions.
 This includes applicant selection, real estate/asset management, maintenance operations, low income public and assisted housing family and senior residential programs.
 She also monitors and oversees the Public Housing Units in the Mixed Finance Sites and the Applicant Selection Department, and monitors the Public Housing and HCVP Arrest Reports.
 Ms. Santana earned an associate’s degree in business management from Hudson County Community College and a bachelor of science degree with a business management concentration from New Jersey City University.
 She has NAHRO certifications in Property Management and Property Based Budgeting for Property Managers, is QUADEL certified in LIHTC Compliance and Mixed Finance as well as in Public Housing Occupancy, Hearing Officer Specialist, and she holds specialist certificates in Essential Risk Management Techniques in Public Housing, Maintenance Management, Understanding UPCS Protocol Inspector, and PBM Essentials for Property Manager.
 Ms. Santana received a Mayor’s Women of Action citation award from the City of Jersey City in 2005.